-Table 25: International Support Funding Received
+Table 28: International Support Funding Received

-The financial assistance data does not include all forms of assistance provided by State Parties, but as the primary source of assistance to the requesting State Party's mine action programme, it is deemed to serve as a reliable measurement for the assistance received by the mine action programme.
+The financial assistance data does not include all forms of assistance provided by State Parties, but as the primary source of assistance to the requesting State Party's mine action program, it is deemed to serve as a reliable measurement for the assistance received by the mine action program.

-It is worth noting that the 2016 report indicates that the international contributions for 2015 accounted for only 72% of overall mine action support, with the remaining 28% of funding being supplied by the states' own contributions to their mine action programmes.
-The Landmine Monitor 2016 country profile for Iraq however indicates that no internal contribution was made to the mine action programme in 2015, as was the case with previous years, despite an annual budget for DMA and IKMAA and from other
+It is worth noting that the 2016 report indicates that the international contributions for 2015 accounted for only 72% of overall mine action support, with the remaining 28% of funding being supplied by the states' own contributions to their mine action program11.
+The Landmine Monitor 2016 country profile for Iraq12 however indicates that no internal contribution was made to the mine action program in 2015, as was the case with previous years, despite an annual budget for DMA and IKMAA and from other financial resources by other ministries for mine action, such as the Ministry of Oil, and others to support demining in Iraq.